Oliver-Siren/CCM/salt/Installation instructions.md

 `sudoedit /etc/salt/minion`

 and there you will need to find
-`#master: salt` and insert your master's IP as well as comment out the line, so that it looks something like this `master: 10.0.0.1`
+`#master: salt` and insert your master's IP, as well as comment out the line, so that it looks something like this: `master: 10.0.0.1`

 after this, you are done with the setup and it is time to make contact with the master.